alexyuly/chil/README.md

 #### Components

-Traditional object-oriented systems organize components in "classes", which exposes methods which other class instances may call to invoke some action or retrieve a piece of data.
-A chil component's interface consists of any number of inputs and one output.
-The flow of control is inverted.
+Traditional object-oriented systems organize components in "classes", which expose methods which other class instances may call to invoke some action or retrieve a piece of data.
+In chil, the flow of control is inverted.
 This means that components are not responsible for proactively controlling another component's behavior or reading from its data.
-They are only responsible for communicating their own status.
+They are only responsible for communicating their own status through an output, which is connected to other component inputs.

 #### Hierarchy